exrodev/voidclicker/README.md

 - The CPS may not be the same to what you set it as due to how the randomization code was written (it was written a long while ago).
 - When you run the autoclicker, the name of the file will be randomized.
 - The `MC ONLY` module only works on the Java Edition of Minecraft.
-- There will also be a new update coming soon and this wont be something that will be kept up to date anymore.
+- There will also be a new update coming at some point and this wont be something that will be kept up to date anymore.

 Here is how to navigate the menu.